 Hence, I have put together these ‘Top Things to do in and around Chiang Mai’ as a recommendation for readers looking forward to exploring the ‘Rose of the North’ with family and friends.

 Let me confess, that although we stayed in this laid back city for over a week, we couldn’t cover much.
 This because, we were exploring both Chiang Mai and Chiang Rai provinces on our own, all the while indulging in some slow travel.

-For the ease of reading and planning your trip, in this post on ‘things to do in Chiang Mai’, the sight-seeing recommendations have been slotted under various sub-headings.
-I’ve clubbed the best of experiences that could be covered in a particular area together, keeping in mind the time and distance factors.
-Also, I have included a few unmissable things that could be done around Chiang Mai.
+Hence, I’ve clubbed the best of experiences that could be covered in a particular area together, keeping in mind the time and distance factors.
+Apart from this, I have included a few unmissable things that could be done around Chiang Mai.

 [ During our stay, we opted for a service-apartment at Kantary Hills on the Nimman road.
 Thus, I’ve marked all directions from this place as a starting point ]

 Update yourself with the history of Chiang Mai

 Chiang Mai’s history goes back to the 13th century when King Mengrai founded the city in 1296.
 The region was then known as the Lanna kingdom( Kingdom of a million rice fields) owing to its vast fertile paddy fields, lush mountain ranges with a favourable cool climate.
 The culture was also quite different from that of the Siam kingdom (Thailand) owing to its proximity with old Burma (Myanmar) and Laos.

 In this ‘Top Things to Do in Chiang Mai’ post, the sight-seeing recommendations have been slotted under various sub-headings as below, just to facilitate ease of reading and to help in planning your trip to Chiang Mai based on varied interests.